cl20813/A.I._Machine_Learning_Projects/imc/readme.md

 ## Reference
 Black Scholes model is to compute individual price of a call or put option, but by using put-call parity formula, we can compute the put option price as well assuming there is no arbitrage pricing (guarantee a profit witout risk).
 But for reference, Black-Scholes model for put option is
 , and

 Put-call parity:
 C + PV(K) = P + S
 where PV(K) is the present value of the strike price K.

 For example, if C=3, PV=100, P=7, S=98, then
 $5+100 \neq 7+98$, this means either call option price is too low or put option price is too high.
 If we started by setting C from Black-scholes model and assume it is correctly modeled, then put option price is the one too high.
 Then we can exploit the price by belows:

 Sell the overprice put 7
 Buy the call option at 3
 Short stocks at 98 (borrow shares of a stock and sell immediately with intention of buying them back at lower price later and return to lender.)
-Invest in a bond (PV of strike) -$100 (from 98, invest it in a risk-free bond that will grow to exactly at the option's expiration date.) then you will have +7 -3 +98 - 100 = 2.
+Invest in a bond (PV of strike) -$100 (from 98, invest it in a risk-free bond that will grow to exactly at the option's expiration date.)
+then you will have +7 -3 +98 - 100 = 2.

 Two cases:
 Stock price > K
-Call is exercised: you buy stock at K
+Call is exercised: you buy stock at K   (You have K from the the expired Bond)
-Use bond proceeds to pay K
-Deliver stock to cover your short
+Deliver stock to cover your short       (Return the stock to the lender)
 Put expires worthless

 Stock price < K
-Put is exercised: you buy stock at K (the buyer will exercise the put, and you are obligated to buy the stock at k) Use bond proceeds to pay K
+Put is exercised: you buy stock at K    (You sold the put option, and the buyer will exercise the put, and you are obligated to buy the stock at k)
+Use bond proceeds to pay K              (You have K from the the expired Bond)
-Deliver stock to cover your short
+Deliver stock to cover your short       (Return the stock to the lender)
 Call expires worthless

 In both scenarios, you have $2 at the end.